HelpMe-Pls/electron_markdown/README.md

 # Markdown Utils

-Inspired by the instructions from [this course](https://frontendmasters.com/courses/electron-v2/)
+Inspired by the instructions from [this course](https://frontendmasters.com/courses/electron-v2/).

 ## Usage
 This project has its built version as a desktop app (only available on Windows, for now), which you can download and extract the [source code](https://github.com/HelpMe-Pls/electron_markdown/releases/tag/v1.0.0) then find the executable app in folder `electron_markdown-1.0.0/build/Markdown Utils-win32-x64/Markdown Utils.exe`.

-Markdown files format can be found [here](https://www.markdownguide.org/basic-syntax)
+Markdown files format can be found [here](https://www.markdownguide.org/basic-syntax).

-The project also serves as a crash reporter for [electron-clip-with-testing](https://github.com/HelpMe-Pls/electron-clip-with-testing#readme)
+The project also serves as a crash reporter for [electron-clip-with-testing](https://github.com/HelpMe-Pls/electron-clip-with-testing#readme).
 ## Installation

 If you want to run the project in **dev mode**, make sure to have the same environment as I do to get it working properly.
-Please download and install these 2 softwares if you don't have them already:
+Please download and install these 2 softwares (if you don't have them already):
 1.  **nvm-setup.zip** from its [latest release](https://github.com/coreybutler/nvm-windows/releases)
 2. [Git](https://git-scm.com/downloads)